2018 FIA GT Nations Cup: Main race

 Ayhancan Güven (pictured in 2019) passed the United Kingdom's Chris Buncombe in the main race to win the FIA GT Nations Cup for Turkey.

 The main race commenced at 19:30 local time on 30 November.
 Yoluç maintained the race lead for Turkey going into the first corner.
-Belgium's Den Tandy was separated by the entries representing Mexico (Ricardo Pérez de Lara) and Russia (Renat Salikhov) on the drive to the first corner and collided with both of them.
+Belgium's Den Tandy was separated by the entries representing Mexico (Ricardo Pérez de Lara) and Russia (Rinat Salikhov) on the drive to the first corner and collided with both of them.
 The Belgian Audi went through grass before stopping in the gravel trap.
 Australia's Stephen Grove collided with the rear of Alexander Talkanitsa Sr's Belarus entry in turn one, sending Takanitsa into the outside trackside barriers.
 Both cars were forced to retire from the race.
 Further around the lap, the Argentina car of Manuel Balbiani was spun following a collision with France's Beaubelique.
 Other teams that retired on the first lap were Germany and Sweden's West.
 This meant the safety car was deployed before the first lap was completed.
 Six laps and 15 minutes passed by under safety car conditions as the circuit was cleared of the stricken vehicles.

 When the race resumed, Turkey's Yoluç held the lead from the United Kingdom's Froggatt until Froggatt made minor contact with the Turkey car and overtook Yoluç for the position at turn seven.
 Salikhov then overtook Turkey's Yoluç to take second for Russia and was involved in a battle for the position with Yoluç.
 Froggatt pulled away from the rest of the field and led for the United Kingdom by more than ten seconds by the time of the pit stop phase while Russia was holding off Turkey and Hong Kong.
 The pit stop cycle did not change the race order at first as Buncombe maintained the race lead but his advantage over Güven was reduced because the United Kingdom's car was unbalanced that meant he was unable to extract the same pace as he was able to do in the two qualifying races.
 Güven passed the Russia entry for second and then closed up and overtook Buncombe with 12 minutes remaining to reclaim the race lead for Turkey after a duel.
 Güven maintained the race lead for the rest of the main to claim the FIA GT Nations Cup for Turkey.
 The United Kingdom finished 3.311 seconds behind in second.
 Denmark's Johnny Laursen avoided the first lap incidents and Nielsen overtaking Hong Kong into turn one and then Russia's Denis Bulatov in the final minutes secured Denmark third place.
 Russia, China, Italy, Hong Kong, Malaysia, Thailand, Argentina, Japan and Mexico were the final finishing nations.
 France retired after completing 19 laps following driver Beaubelique serving a drive-through penalty for the earlier collision with the Argentine entry.